kevinjameshilton/CS122B-Billing-Service/README.md

 ## Order Detail
-Return a detailed view of a given sale by its saleId
+Return a detailed view of a given sale by its saleId.

 ### Path